 Reserved_2 (2 bytes): Padding to enforce alignment of the data on a 4-byte field.
-The client can fill this field with any value when writing the stream.
-The server MUST ignore the value of this field when reading the stream.

 ProcessName (variable): A null-terminated Unicode string that contains the client process name.
 This variable field is offset from the beginning of the AUX_HEADER structure by the ProcessNameOffset value.